WeirauchLab/MARIO/README.md

-For the associated publication, see [_Transcription factors operate across disease loci, with EBNA2 implicated in autoimmunity._][doi], _Nature Genetics_ 2018, by Harley JB, _et. al._; citation information for the MARIO pipeline software itself can be found [below](#how-to-cite).
+For the associated publication, see [_Transcription factors operate across disease loci, with EBNA2 implicated in autoimmunity._][doi], _Nature Genetics,_ 2018, by Harley JB, _et al._ Citation information for the MARIO pipeline software itself can be found [below](#how-to-cite).

 ## External dependencies